AnswerDotAI/pyskills/THEORY.md

 ### Demonstrations over instructions

-Session-start instructions tell a model what to do; its context shows it what gets done, and the showing wins. llmdojo's DEV.md states the observation that drives the host machinery: "A fresh session gets its tooling *instructions* up front but no *examples*, and models imitate what their context shows far more reliably than what it tells."
-So hosts open sessions with a completed, curated practice round already in history (claudedojo, codexdojo), and the round is held to a higher bar than correct: whatever it demonstrates, sessions repeat.
+Session-start instructions tell a model what to do; its context shows it what gets done, and the showing wins. llmdojo's DEV.md states the observation that drives the harness machinery: "A fresh session gets its tooling *instructions* up front but no *examples*, and models imitate what their context shows far more reliably than what it tells."
+So harnesss open sessions with a completed, curated practice round already in history (claudedojo, codexdojo), and the round is held to a higher bar than correct: whatever it demonstrates, sessions repeat.
 Templates are rebuilt when the tooling changes, since a stale demonstration teaches stale names.